timabell/timwise.co.uk/_posts/2022-02-15-upgrading-indirect-nuget-dependencies.md

 layout: post
 ---

+## Update - transitive pinning

+It seems microsoft have produced a solution to this problem, along with the long awaited solution-level package management.
+Read all about it here: <https://devblogs.microsoft.com/nuget/introducing-central-package-management/#transitive-pinning>

+---

+## About

 The state of the art for dependency management in dotnet land.
 Having used ruby bundler and npm this makes me cry.

 I really hope I'm massively wrong about the following information.
 Please do tell me if I'm wrong and NuGet dependency management is not actually as bad as this!